ncats/translator-modules/README.md

 python -m pip install -r requirements.txt -e .
 ```

-This  versiono of the system now uses a client/server version of both identifier resolution and for the computation of
+This  version of the system now uses a client/server version of both identifier resolution and for the computation of
 Jaccard similarity.
 For this purpose, some additional subproject dependencies need to be installed.
 From the
 _translator-modules_ directory, you need to change directory into the respective clients and install these
 dependencies, aa follows: